-Table 3: Design Analysis Outline
+Table 2: Design Analysis Outline

-ITEM # DISCIPLINE REQUIREMENT 1.
-GENERAL General Description: Purpose Authorization Project Description Criteria 2.
-GENERAL Include a discussion of: Existing conditions Project goals Design assumptions 3.
+ITEM NO. DISCIPLINE REQUIREMENT 2.
+GENERAL SHEETS Include a discussion of: Existing conditions Project goals Design assumptions 3.
 ALL Design Calculations Referenced criteria Include placeholder sections for topics not required in the concept submittal, but needed for intermediate submittal Economic Summary; Life Cycle Cost Analysis Description of materials and methods of construction to be used.
-Identify sole source items that require a Justification & Approval (J&A) through the Contracting Officer.
-4. CIVIL Site analysis that discusses the opportunities and constraints of the site and include the recommendations from the Installation's Master Plan, Design Guide and Appearance Plan Preliminary erosion control analysis Preliminary grading narrative Site specific traffic analysis Site specific drainage analysis of existing and proposed conditions Narrative descriptions of water and wastewater systems, including existing condition and capacity.
+Identify sole source items that require a Justification & Approval (J&A) through the Contracting Officer 4.
+CIVIL Site analysis that discusses the opportunities and constraints of the site and include the recommendations from the Installation's Master Plan, Design Guide and Appearance Plan Preliminary erosion control analysis Preliminary grading narrative Site specific traffic analysis Site specific drainage analysis of existing and proposed conditions Narrative descriptions of water and wastewater systems, including existing condition and capacity Pavement design calculations and results using soil data provided in the geotechnical report 5.
+LANDSCAPING Preliminary plant material analysis that reflects the selection of plant material native to the project area, if required

-ITEM # DISCIPLINE REQUIREMENT 5.
-LANDSCAPING Preliminary plant material analysis that reflects the selection of plant material native to the project area, if required.
-6. ENVIRONMENTAL Hazard analysis (lead based paint, asbestos, radon, etc., if required) Natural and/or Archeological Site Survey, as applicable 7.
+ITEM NO. DISCIPLINE REQUIREMENT 6.
+ENVIRONMENTAL Hazard analysis (lead-based paint, asbestos, radon, PCBs, etc., if required) Natural and/or Archeological Site Survey, Cultural Assets, as applicable 7.
 FIRE PROTECTION/ LIFE SAFETY Life Safety and Fire protection analysis in accordance with (IAW) UFC 3-600-01 Life Safety Egress Floor Plans 8.
 STRUCTURAL List all design loads and assumptions Provide design calculations for all load derivations.
 General description of the foundation system General description of the lateral load resisting system.
 Name of computer programs used for analysis.
-Preliminary calculations to size structural members including, but not limited to columns, beams, joists, girders, lateral force resisting system.

-ITEM # DISCIPLINE REQUIREMENT 9.
-ANTITERRORISM (AT) Narrative that describes the approach used and basis for AT measures, and narrative that describes compliance with IAW UFC 4-010-01.
-Provide purpose of facility.
-Provide maximum number of personnel that routinely occupy the facility and level of protection.
-Provide AT calculations which establish the standoff distances.
-Identify areas where alternative design for exterior doors are required.
-PROGRESSIVE COLLAPSE ANALYSIS (PCA) Determine PCA method per UFC 4-023-03 when facility is three stories or taller Name of 3D computer program to be used.
-General description of how PCA is being applied to the structure.
-Provide preliminary PCA calculations.
+Preliminary calculations to size structural members including, but not limited to columns, beams, joists, girders, lateral force resisting system 9.
+ANTITERRORISM (AT) Narrative that describes the approach used and basis for AT measures, and narrative that describes compliance with IAW UFC 4- 010-01.
+Provide purpose of facility Provide maximum number of personnel that routinely occupy the facility and level of protection.
+Provide AT calculations which establish the standoff distances Identify areas where alternative design for exterior doors are required PROGRESSIVE COLLAPSE ANALYSIS (PCA) Determine PCA method per UFC 4-023-03 when facility is three stories or taller Name of 3D computer program to be used.
+General description of how PCA is being applied to the structure Provide preliminary PCA calculations